Peter Weidenbaum

 Peter Weidenbaum (born 25 July 1968, Antwerp, Belgium) is a Belgian artist.
-Weidenbaum's art is an opposition to reality's rule and a search for the metaphysical.

 Education

 He became acquainted with painting at an early age.
-He maintains that the confrontation with Jean Fouquet's painting "Madonna surrounded by seraphim and cherubim" at the Museum of Fine Arts (Antwerp) altered his view on reality.
+He maintains that the confrontation with Jean Fouquet's painting "Madonna surrounded by seraphim and cherubim" at the Royal Museum of Fine Arts in Antwerp altered his view on reality.

-In 1993, Weidenbaum enrolled in the Royal Academy in Antwerp and, at the behest of Walter Villain, he studied Monumental Art.
-During his time there, he sought inspiration from the literature of Sartre, Goethe and Jung.
-This led to the series "Greetings from Faust" and a string of works by the poet Paul van Ostaijen.
-The German expressionists Max Beckmann and George Grosz had a significant influence on the young artist.
-In 2014 the public broadcast service showed a two-series documentary concerning the 350th anniversary of the Royal Academy of Fine Arts in Antwerp (KASK).
-In "Stream of Talent," such diverse artists like Fred Bervoets, Jan Fabre, Luk Tuymans, Cindy Wright and Peter Weidenbaum reminisce about their time at the KASK.
+In 1993, Weidenbaum enrolled in the Royal Academy of Fine Arts (KASK) in Antwerp and, at the behest of Walter Villain, he studied Monumental Art.
+During his time there, he sought inspiration from Sartre, Goethe and Jung, which led to the series "Greetings from Faust" and a string of works by the poet Paul van Ostaijen.
+Weidenbaum was also significantly influenced by the German expressionists Max Beckmann and George Grosz.
+In 2014 the public broadcast service showed Stream of Talent, a two-series documentary marking the 350th anniversary of KASK, featuring contributions from artists including Jan Fabre, Cindy Wright and Weidenbaum, talking about their memories of the academy.

-Situating and work
+Work

-In 1996, at the suggestion of artist Guillaume Bijl, Weidenbaum successfully applied for a training course at the Higher Institute for Fine Arts (HISK).
-His investigations into images led to a cross-pollination between cartoon films and sculptural work.
-In 1999 he received an invitation from Stijn Huijts, director of the Civic Museum "Het Domein" in Sittard, The Netherlands.
-That interaction resulted in his first museum exhibition with the installation "Somebody puts something in my dreams."
-During this period, Weidenbaum also produced a few "fake reality" short films in which his brother played the lead role.
-After his HISK period, he worked for three years on a series "Out of the Forest," a set of cryptic sculptures, drawings, and paintings.
-During this period, Weidenbaum developed a close contact with the philosopher Willem Elias.
-In his book "Aspects of Belgian art beyond ‘45", he cited Weidenbaum under the heading of "neosymbolism," a particular style in Flanders labeled as "the school of Antwerp" and of which Luc Tuymans is the most prominent representative.
-Elias mentions "recontextualization" of reality and includes Weidenbaum in his book, besides the likes of Ronny Delrue and Koen van den Broek.
+In 1996, at the suggestion of artist Guillaume Bijl, Weidenbaum successfully applied for a training course at the Higher Institute for Fine Arts (HISK) in Ghent, where he explored the intersection between cartoon films and sculptural work.
+In 1999 he received an invitation from Stijn Huijts, director of the Het Domein Civic Museum in Sittard, in the Netherlands, which resulted in his first museum exhibition, the installation "Somebody puts something in my dreams".
+During this period, Weidenbaum also produced a few "fake reality" short films, in which his brother played the lead role.
+After his time at HISK, he worked for three years on the series "Out of the Forest", a set of cryptic sculptures, drawings, and paintings.
+During this period, Weidenbaum developed a close contact with the philosopher Willem Elias, who cited Weidenbaum in his book "Aspects of Belgian art beyond ‘45", under the heading of "neosymbolism", a particular style in Flanders labeled as the "Antwerp school", of which Luc Tuymans is the best-known representative.
+Elias includes Weidenbaum in his book, alongside Ronny Delrue and Koen van den Broek.

-Weidenbaum continues to reflect about the function of the artist and reaches the conclusion that an artist as merely a producer of work doesn't make much sense if there is no social dimension connected with it.
-This is because the artist through his work illustrates a different vision of reality and because of this enriches the spectator's experience.